Links and information about the different laws applicable to research.

-Research involving human participants must be reviewed by a Human Research Ethics Committee (HREC) or an institutional low risk review process in accordance with the National Statement on Ethical Conduct in Human Research 2007 (the National Statement).
+Research involving human participants must be reviewed by a Human Research Ethics Committee (HREC) or through an appropriate ethics review process in accordance with the National Statement on Ethical Conduct in Human Research 2007 (the National Statement).
 Consideration must also be given to the Privacy Act 1988.

-Human research includes interventional research, non-interventional clinical research, other health research, research involving human biospecimens and research involving information obtained from human beings.
+Human research includes interventional research, non-interventional clinical research, other health research, research involving human biospecimens and any other research involving information obtained from human beings.

 All research involving the administration of drugs, chemical agents or vaccines to humans or devices in humans must be considered by a HREC to assess the appropriateness of their use.
 If such research is part of an Australian-based clinical trial, then it may need to be notified to or approved by the Therapeutic Goods Administration (TGA), which administers the Clinical Trials Notification (CTN)/Exemption (CTX) schemes.
 This does not apply to clinical trials in which registered or listed medicines or medical devices are used within the conditions of their marketing approval.
 Further information on the CTN/CTX schemes can be obtained from the TGA website.

-In the case of multi-centre clinical trials, the relevant institutions and their HRECs may agree that the primary ethical and scientific assessment be made at one institution/organisation, with notification of the approval to the other institutions/organisations involved.
+In the case of multi-centre human research, the relevant institutions and their HRECs may agree that the primary ethical and scientific assessment be made at one institution/organisation, with notification of the approval to the other institutions/organisations involved in the research project.
 Further information on single ethical review is provided in the National Statement and from jurisdictional health departments.

 3. Use of Personal Information in Research Without Consent